 The facts are relatively simple.
 A disability claimant who had settled her case with Nippon Life uploaded her attorney's correspondence to ChatGPT and asked whether she was being gaslighted.
 ChatGPT concluded she was.
 She fired her lawyer and, acting pro se with ChatGPT as her drafting tool, filed nearly 50 motions over the next year, including one citing a case that does not exist.
 Nippon claims it spent roughly $300,000 responding to filings it characterizes as frivolous.

-What matters for legal technology is not the individual facts but the product design question they expose.
+The legal-tech question reaches beyond whether those facts are proven.
+The allegations expose a product design problem.
 ChatGPT is a general-purpose tool.
 It has no concept of jurisdiction, no understanding of case status, no awareness that a settlement agreement is binding, and no mechanism to verify that the citations it generates correspond to real cases.
-It provided legal analysis, drafted court filings, and guided litigation strategy, all activities that move into territory many states may treat as the practice of law.
+It provided legal analysis, drafted court filings, and guided litigation strategy, all activities that move into territory many states may view as the practice of law.

 The complaint brings three claims: abuse of process, tortious interference with contract, and unlicensed practice of law.
 That third claim, UPL against a software company, is the one the legal technology industry should be watching most closely.